 Fitbit has long been well-known and trusted by health and fitness enthusiasts.
 If you’ve just recently decided to track your fitness and improvements while cycling, it’s more likely that you have already stumbled upon its fitness trackers on your search for an accessory.

-Good thing is, Fitbit has finally launched its first-ever smartwatch that still focuses mainly on fitness.
+Good thing is, Fitbit has finally launched the Fitbit Ionic first-ever GPS smartwatch that still focuses mainly on fitness.

 Unlike other smartwatches that may distract you while you’re on your bike, Fitbit Ionic is fitness-focused and doesn’t have too many third-party apps that notify your watch every minute.
 Anyway, since it is a smartwatch, you may still access some popular apps in the Fitbit OS.